Soap2G/atlas-opendata-infrastructure/slides.md

 :: content ::

-- I am using {Rucio|AnotherTool}.
+- I am using {Rucio|dask|another_tool}.
 I could use DiracX as WMS but do not want to fiddle with DIRAC

 --> It will probably be possible, but we do not know when.